-Unlike many public lands, the valley of Jackson Hole remained in private ownership until 1930.
-Conservationists led by John D. Rockefeller Jr. began purchasing land in Jackson Hole to be added to the existing national park.
+Unlike many public lands, Jackson Hole’s valley remained private until 1930.
+Conservationists led by John D. Rockefeller Jr. began purchasing land in Jackson Hole to be added to the existing park.

-The national park has many things to offer to those interested in wildlife viewing, hiking and rock climbing.
-The national park also has programs such as ranger walks and talks, bird watching tours, and wild hikes to name a few.
+The Tetons have many things to offer to those interested in wildlife viewing, hiking, and rock climbing, and they also have programs such as ranger walks and talks, bird-watching tours, and wild hikes.

 See Related: Horseshoe Lake Trail Tour

 In the east of Utah, you will find Arches National Park, home to 2,000 natural sandstone arches.
 Famous arches in this park include the incredible Delicate Arch and its beautifully balanced river connecting two cliffs.

 This park consists of 76,679 high deserts on the Colorado Plateau.
 The highest elevation is at Elephant Butte at 5,653 feet, and the lowest is at 4,085 feet at the park’s northeast corner.